-Within a few days, a statistically significant number of responses were received, and analysis of the results could begin.
-As the findings emerged, the Arketi team identified target media and pre-pitched the survey results, successfully garnering early interest in the survey results from major publications such as Baseline, Forbes and InfoWorld.
+While the survey findings were being evaluated, the Arketi PR team identified target media and pre-pitched the survey results, successfully garnering early interest from major publications such as Baseline, Forbes and InfoWorld.

-The campaign generated tremendous media coverage, successfully positioning PMG as an expert on a topic that is top-of-mind with many enterprise IT professionals today.
-The research secured 1,380,966 media impressions and eight positive key media stories across a “who’s who” of the tech media including Baseline, CIO, FierceCIO, Finance Tech News, Forbes, InfoWorld, IT Business Edge, Network World and TechRepublic.
+The campaign generated tremendous media coverage, positioning PMG as an expert on a topic that is top-of-mind with many enterprise IT professionals.
+The research secured 1.4 million media impressions with media stories across a “who’s who” of the tech media including Baseline, CIO, FierceCIO, Finance Tech News, Forbes, InfoWorld, IT Business Edge, Network World and TechRepublic.
 The media relations delivered a cost-per-contact of $.0003.